 Keith Smith Concrete began its foray into the concrete polishing market by first learning about the technique and equipment at industry tradeshows.
 After buying its first grinder, a Husqvarna representative gave the Keith Smith Concrete polishing crew hands-on field training to review the basics of concrete polishing, how to use the machines and the necessary tooling.

-Benjamin says in the last few years the company has focused on rehab projects, such as floors in older buildings where the owner wanted an updated look and a better flooring option than the typical choices.
+Benjamin says the last few years the company has focused on rehab projects, such as floors in older buildings where the owner wanted an updated look and a better flooring option than the typical choices.
 But in recent months the company has seen strong job leads from its GC clients.

 “We recently had the opportunity to go in and educate a couple of our general contractors on concrete polishing — what to expect, how it works and how it will perform,” Benjamin says.